Home » Other » Plumbers Putty

 This post may contain affiliate links.
 If you use these links to buy something we may earn a small commission.
 Thanks.

 Plumber’s putty is a soft clay-like sealing substance that is commonly applied to the faucets and drains to avoid leakages.
-It helps plumbers create a watertight seal when applied under the flange to stop the water from seeping through.
+It helps create a watertight seal to stop the water from seeping through.

 Does Plumber’s Putty Harden?

-There are ways to soften plumber’s putty if it’s gotten hard.
+There are ways to soften plumber’s putty if it’s gotten hard, but I’ll tell you our favorite way real quick.

 Frequently Asked Questions